anton-k/mig/README.md

 ### Route arguments

-The cool part of it is that handle function can have any amount of input arguments wrapped in psecial newtypes and it will be decoded to proper server route.
+The cool part of it is that handle function can have any amount of input arguments wrapped in special newtypes and it will be decoded to proper server route.

 We have newtypes for: